InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/interact-hardhat.md

 ## Invoke function - query

 Queries do not modify state, and are read-only operations.
-Thus smart contract state is not updated.
+So smart contract state is not updated.
-This means that there is no need for a wallet, signatures, or transaction fees (gas).
+Therefore, no wallets, signatures, or transaction fees (gas) are required.

 Use the following command to query the `value()` function.

 ```js